Peace to the Gods and Goddesses of the foundation;

 Now we come to the interesting part.
 The word used here for serpent is nakhash.
-But nakhash can mean other things too, such as: smith, metalworker, bronze one, magician, sorcerer, enchanter, diviner, one who knows secrets or prognosticator.
+But nakhash can mean other things too, such as: magician, sorcerer, enchanter, diviner, smith, metalworker, bronze one, one who knows secrets, and prognosticator.

 This was a Hebrew lesson for Hebrew people based on Moses’ Egyptian upbringing.
 But he didn’t want the Hebrews to learn the lessons of Egypt lest it tear them apart and divide them as it did the Egyptians.

 The Egyptians had several schools based on several gods.
 Each school thought their school was the best.
-The five top schools were those of Heliopolis, Hermopolis, Memphis, Elephantine and Thebes.
+The five top schools were those of Heliopolis, Hermopolis, Memphis, Elephantine, and Thebes.
 Each had their own traditions.
-What Moses did was combine all five into the Hebrew traditions of Genesis.
+What Moses did was combine all five into the Hebrew tradition with Genesis.

-Thus Adam and Eve lived in their sexual paradise free to, not necessarily be naked but at least practice light exhibitionism, then they learned lessons either based on or that would become the mysteries of Egypt, lessons that were too deep for them and they felt unclean.
+Thus Adam and Eve lived in their sexual paradise free to be, not necessarily naked but at least practicing light exhibitionism, then they learned lessons that were contained in the mysteries of Egypt, lessons that were too deep for them and they felt unclean.

 For the record, the Egyptians were obsessed with cleanliness, of face, teeth, breathe, body, private parts, clothes, house, et cetera.
 They believed that a clean physical presence could lead to a clean heart or ab as it was the ab that was judged after death.